One of a number of cairns at Black Pool

 kerbstones marking the outer edge of the mound and a surrounding ditch.

-This is one of four cairns at the waterhole of Black Pool, in the valley
+This is one of a number of cairns which lie near the waterhole of Black

-between Butterdon Hill and Western Beacon.
-This large cairn lies west of
+Pool, located in the valley between Butterdon Hill and Western Beacon.
+The

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 2 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.